Melbourne Best Suburbs For Families

 3. Canterbury: A Picturesque Suburb with a Strong Community Feel

 Canterbury offers a more suburban feel than Kew or Hawthorn, with tree-lined streets and a strong sense of community.
 It’s home to several well-regarded schools, both public and private, and features numerous parks and playgrounds.
 While not as centrally located as Kew or Hawthorn, Canterbury benefits from good public transport links and easy access to major roads.
-The suburb’s family-friendly atmosphere and charming character make it a popular choice for those seeking a quieter, more residential setting.
-Property prices in Canterbury are generally more affordable than in Kew or Hawthorn.
+Even so, the suburb’s family-friendly atmosphere and charming character make it a popular choice for those seeking a quieter, more residential setting.
+Property prices in Canterbury are generally more affordable than in Kew or Hawthorn Most people skip this — try not to..

 Pros: Strong community feel, excellent schools, beautiful parks, more affordable than Kew/Hawthorn.
 Cons: Less central location, may require more reliance on car travel for some amenities.